flywheel-apps/dcm2niix/README.md

 #### dcm2niix
 * **anonymize_bids**: Anonymize BIDS.
 Options: true (default), false. 'bids_sidecar' config option must be enabled (i.e., 'y' or 'o' options).
 * **bids_sidecar**: Output BIDS sidecar in JSON format.
 Options are 'y'=yes (default), 'n'=no, 'o'=only (whereby no NIfTI file will be generated).
 Note, bids_sidecar is always invoked when running dcm2niix to be used as metadata.
-User configuration preference is handled after acquiring metdata.
+User configuration preference is handled after acquiring metadata.
 * **compress_nifti**: Compress output NIfTI file.
 Options: 'y'=yes (default), 'n'=no, '3'=no,3D.
 If option '3' is chosen, the filename flag will be set to '-f %p_%s' to prevent overwriting files.
 * **compression_level**: Set the gz compression level.
 Options: 1 (fastest) to 9 (smallest), 6 (default).
 * **convert_only_series**: Selectively convert by series number - can be used up to 16 times.
 Options: 'all' (default), space-separated list of series numbers (e.g., '2 12 20').
 WARNING: Expert Option.
 We trust that if you have selected this option you know what you are asking for.